RoboCoin/robocoin-connector/README.md

 # robocoin-connector

 This connector is an example of the code you'll need to write to connect the Robocoin public API to an exchange's API.
+Robocoin will not run this code on its platform.
+We suggest operators use a platform such as Heroku to run this code.
+As the development of the connector progresses, leading up to release, we'll make owning this code as simple as possible for operators.

 ## How it works